janet-lang/janet/thoughts.md

   a metastruct.
 Implementations of Lua (LuaJIT) do not allow (or do not acknowledge) changing certain values of a metatables after it is set, such as gc, for performance reasons.

+  Currently, tables can have a prototype table, which is used to look up values recursively if they are not found in the original table.
+This provides a partial solution to custom user types, but does not have the felxibility of Lua style metatables.

 - Actually make a debugger.
 While the VM changes to enable debugging are relatively simple, make  a useful debugger would be another project.
 At first, simply inspection